3 simple steps to lose weight as fast as possible. Read now

 Whole-grain pasta is also lower in calories and higher in fiber and certain micronutrients than refined pasta.

-For comparison, here are the nutrients found in one cup of cooked, whole-wheat spaghetti versus one cup of cooked spaghetti that has been refined and enriched:
+For comparison, here are the nutrients found in one cup of cooked whole-wheat spaghetti versus one cup of cooked spaghetti that has been refined and enriched:

-Nutrients facts of whole-wheat spaghetti
+Nutrient facts of whole-wheat spaghetti

-Nutrients facts of refined/enriched spaghetti
+Nutrient facts of refined/enriched spaghetti

 Pasta is high in carbs